PuffinBlue/josharcher/content/blog/2018-01-15-industrial-society-and-its-future.md

 I'm not convinced that this rosy picture of the past is accurate or at all based in concrete fact.
 Was crime and abuse really so low and happiness so high?
 Was it not a brutal and insecure existence?

 That contact with industrial society 'cracked open' more 'primitive' cultures I do not dispute.
+But, concomitently, would it not be prudent to ask *why* it did so so effectively?
+Could it be that 'primitive' society wasn't as great as Kaczynski thinks it to be?

-But how far must we 'go back' in history to find these 'harmonious ancients'?
+And how far must we 'go back' in history to find these 'harmonious ancients'?
 Neolithic?
 What about Stonehenge?
 Is that not a technological marvel?
 A colossal monument to surrogate activity?
 What of the pyramids?
 The Great Wall?
 The ancient wonders of the world?

 Clearly not all ancient cultures fit the description, so I predict Kaczynksi will pick and choose cultures aligning with his own beliefs to support his argument.

 ### Para 173